Here are the top Institutional holders of ImmunoGen Inc. (IMGN) shares

 ImmunoGen Inc. (IMGN): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 53.67% up over the past 12 months.
-Bristol-Myers Squibb Company (BMY) is 1.54% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 47.64% up over the past 12 months.
+Bristol-Myers Squibb Company (BMY) is -0.12% down on the 1-year trading charts.
 Short interest in the company’s stock has risen 1.88% from the last report on Jan 14, 2021 to stand at a total of 26.13 million short shares sold with a short interest ratio of 9.4.